-What are the different challenges when recycling components and securing data?
+Challenges when recycling components and securing data

 Big data is a byproduct of business and the larger the business, the larger the dataset.
 Cloud storage continues to evolve, and the prevailing trend is to blend private and public offsite storage arrangements.
-Hybrid storage, the use of public and private data storage hardware is now the norm.
+Hybrid storage, the use of public and private data storage hardware, is now the norm.

 In looking at the benefits of public storage facilities, it’s easy for decision makers to jump upon the cheaper cost and lack for needed hardware maintenance.
 The storage methodology is also scalable with the purchase of more available data limits.